assembl/assembl/doc/tech_stack.rst

   The new front-end will use AirBnb_ as it's Javascript coding standard.
 As a result, this linter is chosen in order for all developers to be on the same page in terms of development.

+Flow_:
+  The new front-end uses flow for static type checking.
+The linting rules used for flow types is eslint-plugin-flowtype_ with its recommended configuration.

 New Front-end's Backend Stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~